MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/2-understand-azure-pipelines.md

 By using _pipelines_, you can automate the steps in your deployment process.
-Each time you make a change to code and you commit the change to your Git repository, your pipeline runs your predefined process.
+Each time you make a change to your code and commit the change to your Git repository, the pipeline runs your predefined process.
 The pipeline can verify whether your Bicep code meets your quality standards, and then automates the steps to deploy your resources to Azure.
 You describe this process by creating a _pipeline definition_.

 Azure Pipelines is a feature of the Azure DevOps service.
 Azure DevOps also includes Azure Repos, which hosts the Git repositories you use to store and share your code with your collaborators.
 Once your Bicep code is stored in Git, Azure Pipelines can access your code to automate your deployment processes.
 In this unit, you'll learn about Azure Pipelines.